-- Complete the Eligible Employer Application and receive approval from DLLR;
+- Complete the Eligible Employer Application and receive approval from the Maryland Department of Labor;

-- Sign the Youth Apprenticeship Agreement (Word) once a youth apprentice has been identified and return it to the participating school system, which in turn will provide this document to DLLR;
+- Sign the Youth Apprenticeship Agreement (Word) once a youth apprentice has been identified and return it to the participating school system, which in turn will provide this document to Maryland Department of Labor;

 - Employ the youth apprentice for at least 450 hours within a specified period (not to exceed 14 months);